raspberrypilearning/space-talk/en/step_3.md

 ## Pico plays a sound

 --- task ---
-Can you find a sprite in your project?
-That's Scratch the cat.

-Delete the cat sprite by clicking the 'x' under the stage.

-![Delete cat sprite][images/delete-sprite.png]

---- /task ---

---- task ---
-Select 'Choose a sprite' and pick the 'Fantasy' category.
-Click on the Pico sprite to add it to your project.

-![Choose a sprite menu][images/choose-a-sprite.png]

-![Fantasy category with Pico][images/fantasy-pico.png]

---- /task ---

---- task ---
-Drag Pico to the left side of the stage position.
-Your stage should look something like this:

-![Stage with chosen backdrop and Pico sprite positioned on the left][images/pico-on-stage.png]

---- /task ---

---- task ---
 Open the `Looks`{:class="block3looks"} blocks menu.
 Click on a `say [Hello!] for [2] secs`{:class="block3looks"} block.

 ![Clicking on say hello in Looks block menu](images/say-hello.png)